GeneralRaspberry/Fall-Armyworm/README.md

 # Fall-Armyworm
-/b/Science-Based consulting for infectious diseases and sustainability.
+**Science-Based consulting for infectious diseases and sustainability.
-Providing cutting-edge scientific insights and strategic consulting for the life sciences industry./b/
+Providing cutting-edge scientific insights and strategic consulting for the life sciences industry.**

 I'm Dr. Thomas Taylor, a scientific consultant and modeller with a PhD in epidemiological modelling.